What is Sadness?

 Spotting sadness when it is subtle tells you that something important is happening or has happened, that it involves loss, and that this person probably needs some form of comforting.
 The expression itself, however, doesn’t tell you whether you are the right person to give that comforting, or if this is the right time to offer it.

-Expand your knowledge of emotional skills and competencies with in-person workshops offered through Paul Ekman International.
+Expand your knowledge of emotional skills and competencies with live online and in-person workshops.

 Build your emotional vocabulary with the Atlas of Emotions, a free, interactive learning tool created by Drs.
 Paul and Eve Ekman at the request of the Dalai Lama.